Why is iron important

 In addition to oxygen transport in the blood, iron also contributes to the reduction of tiredness and fatigue, cognitive function, normal immune function and the formation of red blood cells and haemoglobin.
 Iron is important for exercise, but we also loose iron through exercise.

-Iron can be lost in several ways during exercise:
+Athletes can lose iron in several ways during exercise:

 - Foot strike during running can result in lower iron due to red blood cell damage.